That dollar metric suggests that the annualized export sales for Thailand will be an estimated $289.7 billion for 2022, up about 8.6% year over year.

 These cashflow deficiencies clearly indicate Thailand’s competitive disadvantages in the international fossil fuel market, but also represent key opportunities for Thailand to improve its position in the global economy through focused innovations in alternative energy sources.

-Thai Export Companies
+Thailand’s Main Export Companies

 Fifteen Thai corporations rank among Forbes Global 2000.
-Below is a sample of the major companies headquartered in Thailand that Forbes included:
+Below is a sample of the major companies headquartered in Thailand that Forbes included.

 - PTT PCL (energy)

 According to global trade intelligence firm Zepol, the following companies are examples of smaller Thai exporters.

 - British Millerain Thailand (textile fabrics, vulcanized rubber, coconut yarn)

 - Dana Spicer Thailand (automotive parts, latex, rubber transmission belts)